real-n3o/zns/README.md

 Addresses can be set to map to any type of arbitrary content source, such as:

 - **Networks** that map to shared namespaces, such as a community, organization or DAO.
-- **Handles** that map to individual user accounts, which can represent either humans or bots.
+- **Handles** that map to individual user accounts, such as humans or bots.
 - **Resources** that map to any type of computational resource, such as a binary file, url, hash, or text blob.

+Content sources can be represented as a unique human identity through a decentralized verification process (see the Human Verification section).

 ## Why ZNS?

-A global naming system is a necessary component for distributed systems like Zero, where system state resides within multiple parallel systems and is not stored in a single central server or decentralized blockchain.
-The goal is that modern browsers and projects across the web3 ecosystem adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS (with vastly improved financial incentives).
+A global naming and human verification system is a necessary component for distributed systems like Zero, where system state resides within multiple parallel systems and is not stored in a single central server or decentralized blockchain.
+The goal is that modern browsers and projects across the web3 ecosystem adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS (with human verification and vastly improved financial incentives!).

 ## Addressing